 Howard Payne University encourages academically gifted students by providing a system of earning credit through examination.
-These examinations do not satisfy residence requirements and will not be made a part of the student's transcript until the student has successfully completed twelve semester hours of college work at Howard Payne University.
+These examinations do not satisfy residence requirements.
 Students who have taken or plan to take such advanced standing examinations as Advanced Placement, CLEP or other nationally-recognized examinations are encouraged to submit scores or contact the Office of the Registrar.
-A maximum of 30 semester hours from CLEP, and AP scores may be applied toward a degree.
+A maximum of 30 semester hours from CLEP and AP scores may be applied toward a degree.
 A list of CLEP and AP Subject tests and required scores may be found in the appendix of this catalog.
 CLEP or AP credit awarded by another institution is not automatically accepted in transfer by Howard Payne University.
 Students wishing to transfer CLEP or AP credit must provide an official score report for evaluation based on HPU's score requirement.